 I found this view awe-inspiring.
 And along somewhat similar lines, I’ve been enjoying the views Sabin.Shipspotter has been laying down with a drone in my old hometown of Providence, RI.

 If you don’t see the video, or see an image but no choice to see it move, click the link above to bring it up in Twitter.

 From this tweet I found the #CURATORBATTLE tradition, which is a barrel of fun led by Yorkshire Museum, where curators from various museums attempt to one-up each other with the coolest artifact or artistic work under a particular theme.
 Their most recent theme was butts.
 Recommended.

-Those are the bananas I found for you this week.
-You can hit “reply” and it’ll go only to me.
+Harvesting those three bananas took everything I had, so no bonii this week.
+You can hit “reply” and it will go only to me.
 Thank you.